Francesco16p/SMA/CushingProbit.md

 }
 ```

-To obtain the HPD intervals, we use the HPDinterval() function from the coda library.
+To obtain the HPD intervals, we use the `HPDinterval()` function from the `coda` library.
-This function requires a sample from the distribution for which the HPD intervals
+This function requires a sample from the posterior distribution for which the HPD intervals
 are to be derived.
 For the posterior, we use the same sample used to estimate the
 posterior densities in the previous part of the notebook, while for the Laplace
 and skew-modal approximations, two samples of dimension 10^4 are obtained.